 Line your bucket or cabinet with reflective material.
 Mount the light to the door or lid. and you have yourself a frugal UV curing oven.

 Put your Tupperware box inside your Curver box, fill it with alcohol, acetone, Windex, simple green or bio-ethanol. and put the airtight lid on your Curver box when you are not using your cleaning solution.

-You will need the following tools regardless of you buying a curing station or not
+You will need the following tools regardless whether you buy a curing station or not.

 5. Personal Protection for Cleaning 3D Prints